bleonheart/Lilia/documentation/docs/meta/item.md

 **Purpose**

-Retrieves a piece of persistent data stored on the item.
+Retrieves a piece of persistent data stored on the item, falling back to networked entity data if present.

 **Parameters**